1935 Labor Day hurricane: Impact

 Parts of southeast Florida, including Miami and West Palm Beach, mainly experienced downed trees, signs, and powerlines, leaving some people without electricity.
 However, sustained winds estimated at 80 mph in Homestead led to substantial crop damage in southern Dade County, while a warehouse was partially deroofed and numerous trees littered the road to the Florida Keys.
 Losses to crops in the vicinity of Homestead ranged from $400,000 to $600,000.
 Around Cape Sable, the storm destroyed many structures and crops and severely injured three people at Flamingo.
 In Collier County, Seminole camps suffered damage due to high winds and floods, while the roads leading from the Tamiami Trail to Marco Island and Everglades City were left impassable due to being submerged.
 Everglades City itself was inundated with up to 2 ft of water, but no noteworthy damage occurred other than to wires, trees, and vegetation.
-The hurricane destroyed over half of Naples's 1000 ft fishing pier.
-One person died on State Road 80 near the Hendry–Lee county line when a bus overturned in rainy conditions.
-The latter also reported damage to approximately 25% of citrus crops, several unroofed buildings, and numerous toppled trees.
-Rainfall inundated some streets along the Caloosahatchee River with up to 2 ft of water.
-The hurricane deroofed several homes on Gasparilla Island, including at Boca Grande, causing most people on the island to evacuate.